OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 The parameter allows you to get the context of the invoking cell, which can be helpful in some scenarios including [discovering the address of a cell which invoke a custom function](#addressing-cells-context-parameter).

-## Addressing cell's context parameter
+### Addressing cell's context parameter

 In some cases you'll need to get the address of the cell that invoked your custom function.
-This may be useful in the following types of scenarios:
+This is useful in the following types of scenarios:

-- Formatting ranges: Use the cell's address as the key to store information in [AsyncStorage](https://docs.microsoft.com/office/dev/add-ins/excel/custom-functions-runtime#storing-and-accessing-data).
-Then, use [onCalculated](https://docs.microsoft.com/javascript/api/excel/excel.worksheet#oncalculated) in Excel to load the key from `AsyncStorage`.
+- Formatting ranges: Use the cell's address as the key to store information in [AsyncStorage](/office/dev/add-ins/excel/custom-functions-runtime#storing-and-accessing-data).
+Then, use [onCalculated](/javascript/api/excel/excel.worksheet#oncalculated) in Excel to load the key from `AsyncStorage`.
 - Displaying cached values: If your function is used offline, display stored cached values from `AsyncStorage` using `onCalculated`.
 - Reconciliation: Use the cell's address to discover an origin cell to help you reconcile where processing is occurring.